galagagonggggg/PMA-DDP2324/README.md

 * `/facilities-landing` : for landing screen to display the data showing on `main.html` and also `POST` method if user tab on find after apply dropdown filter
 * `/facilities-list/<number_of_guest>/<open_day>/<open_time>/<is_student_union>/<type_id>` : contain backend logic to filter and return the list with the applyed query parameter to display on 'list.html' and also `POST` method for user that apply the search filter on the 'list.html' page
 * `/facilities-detail/<profile_id>` : to display the facilities detail `detail.html` according to each `profile_id` and also customer review part on the future implementation.
 Furthermore, `POST` method apply when user submit customer review from the screen
+2. `dining.db` : the database for the website conssit of these four tables which have to run with sqlite database
+* `tbl_dining_profile` : contain all of every dining facilities detail
+* `tbl_dining_type` : contain all the type in which display on landing page ex. restaurant, drink
+* `tbl_dining_type_mapping` : mapping each dining facilities to each dining type
+* (Future Phrase) `tbl_customer_review` : each record of customer review on each facilities
+3. `app_minimal.py` and `confirm.py` : use to test that flask able to work
+4. `requirement.txt` : file that contain all of the library that should be install to make the library for flask application works